ProgrammerSteve/Price_regression_ml/Readme.md

-# This jupyter notebook will be used to calculate the price of X using a regression model
+# This jupyter notebook will be used to calculate the price of bulldozers using a regression model

 - To create env folder for conda
 ```conda create --prefix ./env```